darsain/grunt-tagrelease/README.md

 });
 ```

-And now you can call this from CLI to create a new minor release of a project:
+And now you can call this command to create a new minor release of a project:

 ```shell
 grunt release:minor